upstage-org/upstage/docs/user_manual.rst

 Place avatar on Stage
 =======================================================
 From the left-hand menu, select the Avatar tool, and an overlay will appear at the top of the Stage showing thumbnails of the avatars assigned to this Stage.

-Drag and drop an avatar to the Stage; it will appear there.
+Drag the avatar you want onto the stage, and you will see it appear in black and white.
+The live action (light bulb) icon at the top right of the avatar shows white.
+This means that only you see the avatar, until you click on the light bulb, which will turn green and your avatar appears coloured.
+This means everyone can now see it.
+You can adjust the size, position, opacity and frame of the avatar before making it visible to the audience.

 Holding an Avatar
 =======================================================